stqcky/Twitchifier/README.md

 This is the settings menu <br />
 ![image](https://i.imgur.com/80gTm5G.png) <br />

-This is how the notification looks like <br />
+This is what the notification looks like <br />
 ![image](https://i.imgur.com/2XL7ksX.png) <br />

 Twitch API limits requests to 30 per minute, so make sure you don't exceed it